sivakumar6678/Data-Query-Dashboard-Prototype/README.md

 4. Open your browser and navigate to `http://localhost:5173`

-## 🎨 UI Components

-### HomePage
-- Welcoming hero section with clear call-to-action
-- Feature highlights with modern card design
-- Quick start guide for new users
-- Responsive layout with smooth animations

-### Query Interface
-- Clean, intuitive query input area
-- Real-time syntax highlighting
-- Execute button with loading state
-- Results display with proper formatting

-### Sidebar Navigation
-- Collapsible sidebar for better space management
-- Quick access to different sections
-- Mobile-friendly drawer navigation
-- Smooth transitions and animations

 ## 📱 Responsive Design

 The application is fully responsive and optimized for:
-- Mobile devices (portrait and landscape)
+- ✅ Mobile devices (portrait and landscape)
-- Tablets
+- ✅ Tablets
-- Desktop screens
+- ✅ Desktop screens
-- Different aspect ratios
+- ✅ Different aspect ratios

 Key responsive features:
-- Dynamic font scaling
-- Adaptive layouts
-- Touch-friendly interfaces
-- Optimized spacing and padding
-- Mobile-first navigation
+- **Dynamic Font Scaling**: Typography adjusts based on screen size.
+- **Adaptive Layouts**: Uses Material-UI’s Grid and Flexbox for flexibility.
+- **Touch-Friendly Interfaces**: Buttons and controls are optimized for touch interactions.
+- **Optimized Spacing and Padding**: Ensures content looks clean on all screen sizes.

 ## 🔧 Configuration